Swarthmore College Archives: Academic Departments

 Call number: RG6/J001

+At Swarthmore classes in dance technique have been offered as part of the physical education curriculum for men and women since the 1940s.
 The study of dance at Swarthmore College became part of the performing arts program in the late 1970s and was established as a major and minor in course and Honors in 1999.
-The collection contains completed forms of a survey sent in 1989 to alumni of the program in dance, a 1992 evaluation of the dance libraries at Bryn Mawr and Swarthmore Colleges, and materials collected for tributes to Pat Boyer, the first Director of Dance.
+The collection contains materials relating to the the Swarthmore Folk Festival and other folk dance activities at Swarthmore (known as the "Co-Ed Dance Club"), as well as documents dating from after Dance was established as an academic program at Swarthmore, including materials collected for tributes to Pat Boyer, the first Director of Dance.

 Call number: RG6/J002